GabrielSouzaCosta/GabrielSouzaCosta.github.io/README.md

 <h1>Personal Portfolio Website</h2>

 The site contains my contact details and my main projects.

-Each project contains a unique, personalized page.<br><br>
+It has dark mode and is in Portuguese and English.

 link: https://gabrielsouzacosta.github.io/

 <h2>Homepage</h2>